 Occasionally, the deliverables of a project will need to change.
 This usually comes in the form of an expansion in the project scope where additional deliverables are added.

 Whether you’re adding, removing, or modifying project deliverables, it’s important to be able to reflect any changes in your project management tool immediately.
-This will allow you to assess the effects the changes will have on your resources, budget, and timeline.
+This will allow you to assess the changes' effects on your resources, budget, and project timeline.

 Having clear, well-defined, measurable project deliverables is one fundamental pillar of project success.
 Another pillar is tracking those deliverables and the litany of tasks involved in each one.